Open Qualifying Series: Full 2025 Schedule And Results Ahead Of Royal Portrush

-The ISPS Handa Australian Open was the first tournament in the OQS, at which three pro golfers confirmed their respective appearances via high finishes.
-American, Ryggs Johnston won the Stonehaven Cup from Australia's Curtis Luck and LIV golfer, Marc Leishman.
+The ISPS Handa Australian Open was the first tournament in the sequence, at which three pro golfers confirmed their respective appearances via high finishes.
+American, Ryggs Johnston won the Stonehaven Cup from Australia's Curtis Luck and LIV golfer, Leishman.

-The subsequent 12 chances to qualify for The Open take place between late February, starting with the Sky Sport New Zealand Open, and early July - ending at the Genesis Scottish Open.
+The remainder of the season contains seven more chances to qualify for The Open, with the last opportunity arriving in early July at the Genesis Scottish Open.

 Each tournament offers between one and three exemptions to the leading players who make the cut.
 Meanwhile, the R&A's Regional and Final Qualifying dates also make up part of the Open Qualifying Series.